Zanie, Warmian-Masurian Voivodeship

 Zanie is a village in the administrative district of Gmina Kalinowo, within Ełk County, Warmian-Masurian Voivodeship, in north-eastern Poland.
 It is located in the region of Masuria.
-It lies approximately 6 km north-east of Kalinowo, 26 km north-east of Ełk, and 147 km east of the regional capital Olsztyn.

 History

 The village was founded in 1472.

 During World War II, on December 5, 1943, a unit of the Polish Home Army captured a German post in the village, killing its commander and seizing weapons, ammunition and a dozen sets of uniforms.

 Transport

 The S61 highways bypasses Zanie in the south.